-A dismissal occurs when an employer terminates the employee's contract.
-Formal disciplinary action should only be necessary if informal methods have failed to resolve the problem, and employee dismissal is the last resort, and final action, in terms of your company's employment and dismissal procedures.
+Formal disciplinary action should only be necessary if informal methods have failed to resolve the problem.
+Employee dismissal is the last resort and final action, in terms of your company's employment and dismissal procedures.

-Points to keep in mind when it comes to disciplinary issues
+Points to keep in mind when it comes to disciplinary issues:

-- Set out in writing your rules and procedures for handling disciplinary procedures - Ensure that employees and managers understand these rules and procedures - Try to resolve any issues informally first often a quiet word is all it takes to sort out problems - Employers should use a fair and consistent procedure when taking disciplinary action or going through the dismissal process - Employees have the right to contest unfair dismissals
+- Set out in writing your rules and procedures for handling disciplinary procedures. - Ensure that employees and managers understand these rules and procedures. - Try to resolve any issues informally first; often a quiet word is all it takes to sort out problems. - Employers should use a fair and consistent procedure when taking disciplinary action or going through the dismissal process. - Employees have the right to contest unfair dismissals.